If you haven’t installed Aikeedo locally yet, please refer to our Local Installation Guide first.

 Step 1: Configure Environment Settings

-Let’s set up your environment for local development.
+Let’s set up your environment for local development.-

 In the Aikeedo root directory, locate the